Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Epilepsy Medications: A Complete Guide to Anti-Seizure Drugs in India

 When you're diagnosed with epilepsy, one of the first questions you'll have is about epilepsy medications.
 What drugs are available?
 Which one is right for you?
+How much will they cost?
 These are completely normal concerns, and we're here to answer them.

-Anti-seizure medications are the main treatment for epilepsy, successfully controlling seizures in about 70% of people according to published medical literature.
+Anti-seizure medications are the main treatment for epilepsy, successfully controlling seizures in about 70% of people.
 The key is finding the right medication and dose for your specific situation.
 This process requires patience and close work with your neurologist.

 In India, we have access to most modern epilepsy medications, both as generic and branded options.
 The choice depends on your seizure type, age, other health conditions, and how you respond to the medication.